 Active tectonics and the resulting earthquake hazard is a pressing issue facing many countries.
 We are in a unique position at Leeds to bring together a range of observational, modelling, and field approaches to answer important unresolved questions about the earthquake cycles.
 The research topic has immediate relevance to improving our understanding of the link between faulting and timescale and nature of seismic hazard.
 There will be ample opportunities to deliver the results of the project at international conferences in addition to UK meetings.
 Through in-country collaborators, there will be opportunities to communicate the earthquake hazard to local authorities and civil protection planners.

 The project sits in an emerging research field with important fundamental research to be done but also important societal implications.
 Consequently, we anticipate the project will generate several papers being suitable for submission to high impact journals.

-The student should have a strong interest in active tectonics challenges, a desire to undertake laboratory and fieldwork overseas, and a strong background in a quantitative science (earth sciences, geophysics, geology, physics, and natural sciences).
-Willingness and excitement for taking up the challenge to work at the boundary of geophysics, mechanics and microstructural analysis utilizing a combination of technique (field analysis, in-depth microstructural analysis, experiments and/or numerical modelling) is a prerequisite.
+You should have a strong interest in challenges in active tectonics, a desire to undertake laboratory and fieldwork overseas, and a strong background in a quantitative science (earth sciences, geophysics, geology, physics, and natural sciences).
+Willingness and excitement for taking up the challenge to work at the boundary of geophysics, mechanics, and microstructural analysis utilizing a combination of technique (field analysis, in-depth microstructural analysis, experiments and/or numerical modelling) is a prerequisite.
 This is a multidisciplinary project but we welcome students with enthusiasm for any relevant field as the project is flexible based on your interests.